Vexmage/HeroBase/README.md

 Database with a front-end program to create and store TTRPG characters.
 Lets get into it, though:

-TTRPG Character Database will be more than a mere database.
+TTRPG Character Database will become more than a mere database.

 The database functionality should be advanced
 However, attention must be given to the front end and